Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 Natural Remedies to Cure Constipation

 Use Food as Medicine to Cure Constipation

 - Always start by modifying the diet.
-Eliminate processed foods, sugar, peanut butter, artificial sweeteners and GMOs, which wreak havoc on your gut.
+Eliminate all processed foods, sugar, peanut butter, artificial sweeteners, non-organic foods, glyphosate and GMOs, which wreak havoc on your gut.

-- Avoid ALL dairy products, except butter.
+- Remove dairy products, except butter.
 Lactose intolerance is a major cause of constipation in children.

 - Avoid all processed factory-farmed frankenmeats.
 Remember, you eat what the animal ate!

 - Drink plenty of filtered water every day away from mealtime to keep the cells and tissues of the intestines hydrated.
-Constipation is often a symptom of dehydration.
-This is especially important to pay attention to while traveling.
+Add a pinch of unprocessed sea salt.

-- Teas: Dandelion root, senna, yerba mate, green tea, ginger, Smooth Move
+- Sip on organic tea away from mealtime: Dandelion root, senna, yerba mate, green tea, ginger, Smooth Move, peppermint tea

 - One tablespoon sesame oil taken before bedtime.